 - 3.18.
 All new applicants must successfully complete a safeguarding awareness training course with a provider approved by the Licensing Authority.
 The cost of the course shall be borne by the applicant and a pass certificate or similar evidence of course completion shall be provided to the Licensing Authority before a licence is granted.
 The certificate shall be no more than five years from the date of issue. - 3.19.
 The aim of the training is to provide the skills, knowledge and understanding of what is meant by safeguarding, how to identify the signs of child sexual exploitation, County Lines drug dealing and domestic abuse, to recognise what makes a person vulnerable and understand how to respond and where to report safeguarding concerns to. - 3.20.
-Existing licensed drivers will be required to complete such training within 2 years of the date of adoption of this Policy. - 3.21.
-Refresher training in relation to the safeguarding of children and vulnerable people will subsequently be required every 3 years from the date of the previous training.
-This refresher training must be undertaken with a provider approved by the Licensing Authority.
-The cost of the course shall be borne by the applicant and a pass certificate or similar
+Existing licensed drivers will be required to complete such training after the adoption of this Policy. - 3.21.
+The Council may accept evidence of safeguarding training with another provider, other than the Council's approved provider(s), if it considers the training to be consistent with the curriculum of its approved provider(s) training.

-- evidence of course completion shall be provided to the Licensing Authority. - 3.22.
-Failure to provide evidence completion of a safeguarding awareness training course and/or refresher training within the timescales given will result in the suspension of a drivers' licence or a refusal to renew the licence, as appropriate. - 3.23.
+- 3.22.
+Failure to provide evidence completion of a safeguarding awareness training course within the timescales given will result in the suspension of a drivers' licence or a refusal to renew the licence, as appropriate. - 3.23.
 If a driver is concerned about the safety, welfare or behaviour of a vulnerable person, they should report this to the police by telephoning 101 (or 999 in an emergency).
 Other concerns can be reported to Crimestoppers on Tel 0800 555 111 and the anti-terrorist hotline on Tel 0800 789 321.